Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Shikoro - A multi-purpose saw blade that has a sharp point to cut through or gouge out wood and metal

-Shinobi Kai - 3 peices of bamboo held together by a chain that was used as weapon to damage or trap/tangle up an assailant a close range
+Shinobi Kai - 3 pieces of bamboo held together by a chain that was used as weapon to damage or trap/tangle up an assailant a close range

 Shinobi Kumade - Collapsible climbing device made from bamboo with a grappling hook on the top.
 The hook would catch onto the top of a wall etc and the rope would be pulled tight making the bamboo pieces rigid enough to climb up